Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Introduction

 \section{Introduction}

 We solve the long standing open problem formulated by Malyshev in \cite{Mal} in 1970, of finding effective, explicit necessary and sufficient conditions in the closed form to characterize all random walks in the quarter plane with a finite group of the random walk of order $2n$, for all $n\ge 2$, in the generic case where the underlining biquadratic, defining the kernel of the random walk, is an elliptic curve.

+Each biquadratic curve has two natural involutions $h$ and $v$, see Figure \ref{fig:switches}.
+In \cite{Mal}, Malyshev defined the group of random walk as the group generated by $h$ and $v$ for the kernels of random walks.
+We provide all necessary formal definitions in Section \ref{sec:grw}.
+In particular, see \eqref{eq:H}.

-There, Malyshev qualified this problem as ``sufficiently difficult".
+In \cite{Mal}, Malyshev qualified his problem of describing all random walks with a finite group, as ``sufficiently difficult".
 He found some particular cases of random walks with groups of order four and six.
 He proved that among all random walks, those with a finite group of random walk form a set of Bair first category (i.e.~a meager set).

 Malyshev strongly motivated his problem by showing that if the group of random walk is finite, then there is an algebraic construction of invariant measures.

 The significance of the Malyshev problem of finiteness of groups of random walks also comes from queuing theory and analytic combinatorics.
 In queuing theory, that kind of ideas and techniques were applied to the study of generation functions of the equilibrium probabilities in the theory of double queues, see \cite{FH} and Example \ref{ex:que}.
 Similarly, the finiteness of the corresponding group of the walk is a sufficient condition for the generating functions of enumerating lattice walks to be algebraic in the theory of walks with small steps in the quarter plane, see e.g. \cites{BKR, BMM, FayRas1, KuRas, Ras} and Section \ref{sec:comb}.